 When you have around a week’s supply left, please mark the item(s) that you require on the counterfoil and either

-- hand it in at the counter
+- hand it in to your local chemist

-- by ordinary post
+- send by ordinary post

-Your regular pharmacist may offer a collection service, if you would like to take up this service please make arrangements direct with your pharmacist and advise us accordingly by marking on your prescription the full details of the chemist involved.
+Your regular pharmacist may offer a collection service, if you would like to take up this service please make arrangements directly with your pharmacist and advise us accordingly by marking on your prescription the full details of the chemist involved.